work-code/pg2019-DeepPerformanceSynthesis/ReadMe.txt

 "Deep Video-Based Performance Synthesis from Sparse Multi-View Capture".

-This github page contains all the code and data used in our paper.
+This github page contains all the code and data used in our paper (including the code for all comparisons).

 We will give a detailed introduction of the folder's directory structure as follows.